for Veterans and the Public

 Q: What are the risks of getting HIV if you put on a condom after you've already started having sex?

-For an HIV-negative woman, some studies have suggested that HIV-infected men who withdraw before ejaculating may reduce the risk of HIV infection is lower if a male partner withdraws before ejaculating than if he doesn't, but the risk is still higher than it is among those who use condoms properly and consistently.
+For an HIV-negative woman, some studies have suggested that the risk of HIV infection is lower if a male partner withdraws before ejaculating than if he doesn't, but the risk is still higher than it is among those who use condoms properly and consistently.
 Why?
 Well, we know that pre-ejaculate, the sticky-yet-slippery clear fluid that a man produces after being sexually aroused but before he ejaculates, can have the virus in it, and in enough amounts to be infectious.

-A study of recently infected men who have sex with men (MSM), at least one study has shown that the odds of becoming infected with HIV as a result of having anal sex with delayed condom use were about the same as the odds of becoming infected as a result of having unprotected anal sex.
+For an HIV-negative man who has sex with men (MSM), at least one study has shown that the odds of becoming infected with HIV as a result of having receptive anal sex with delayed condom use were about the same as the odds of becoming infected from having anal sex without condoms (or PrEP).

-Having unprotected sex also increases the risk of contracting other sexually transmitted diseases (STDs), such as syphilis, gonorrhea, chlamydia, and genital herpes.
+Having condomless sex increases the risk of contracting other sexually transmitted diseases (STDs), such as syphilis, gonorrhea, chlamydia, and genital herpes.
 Although these infections are treatable and (with the exception of herpes) curable, they often produce no symptoms and can increase the risk of becoming infected with HIV.
 Hepatitis B and C also can be transmitted through unprotected sex.
 Using condoms properly and consistently can decrease your risk of contracting these infections as well.
 And, proper condom use can prevent pregnancy.